Surya-Prakash-Reddy/Classifying-Cats-and-Dogs/README.md

 # Classification of Cats and Dogs
-> Classifies whether an image is of a dog or cat based it's features
+> Classifies whether an image is of a dog or cat based on the features

 ## Table of contents
 * [About Project](#about-project)